AEADataEditor/replication-template-development/sample-language-report.md

 > The replication package is accepted, pending one issue which can be addressed during copy-editing prior to publication.
 Since this only affects the README/code deposit/online appendix, this requires no further re-submission to Manuscript Central - a note will be added to the openICPSR repo, and publication is contingent on making the change.

+## Temporary language

+At the end of each summary, please include the following line:

+> The openICPSR submission process has changed.
+If you have not already done so, please "Change Status -> Submit to AEA" from your deposit Workspace.

 ## README

 > [SUGGESTED] A recommended README template for replication packages in economics can be found on the [Social Science Data Editor Github site](https://social-science-data-editors.github.io/guidance/template-README.html).